-Following the tragic events of both the Grenfell Tower fire and high-profile terrorism attacks during 2017, a group was established, initially to review fire safety risk across the Council's owned and procured properties but was widened to incorporate the Council's identification and management of terrorism risk.
-The group contains a wide breadth of representatives from the Council's services and has regular inputs from the Council's insurers, risk management partners and brokers and links to the emergency 'blue light' services.
+Following the tragic events of both the Grenfell Tower fire and high-profile terrorism attacks during 2017, a group was established, initially to review fire safety risk across the Council's owned and procured properties but was widened to incorporate the Council's identification and management of terrorism and marauder risk.
+The group meets quarterly.
+It contains a wide breadth of representatives from the Council's services and has regular inputs from the Council's insurers, risk management partners and brokers and links to the emergency 'blue light' services.

-The Group reports to the Director of Corporate Resources (quarterly), Chief Officers as and when required if a significant matter arises but also annually to note work undertaken, findings and progress and agree the next year's plan of work, and annually to the Corporate Governance Committee.
+The Group reports to the Director of Corporate Resources (six monthly), Chief Officers as and when required if a significant matter arises but also annually to note work undertaken, findings and progress and agree the next year's plan of work, and annually to the Corporate Governance Committee.